When I was in college, I felt like having an extra $1,000 a month would basically make me rich.

 In a similar vein to cleaning houses, things around the house tend to break.
 While some people know how to fix them, plenty of others will go running to a handyman (or woman) whenever they need to patch a small hole or fix a leaky faucet.

 If you have some basic tools and a little bit of practice, you can earn good money helping friends, family, and anyone else with simple household repairs.
-People will pay more for this than you might think — my friend recently got paid $100 just to help a co-worker hang a curtain rod.
+People will pay more for this than you might think — my friend once got paid $100 just to help a co-worker hang a curtain rod.

 Many parents will do anything to help their kids succeed, even if it means spending lots of money.
 Tutoring is a prime example of this.
 After all, how is your neighbor’s kid going to get into Harvard at age 15 if they can’t pass their first-grade algebra class?